 In Person: Town Hall, 360 S. County Road, Palm Beach, FL 33480

-Pursuant to Section 3.03 of the Town Charter, town general elections are held on the 1st Tuesday after the 1st Monday of February.
+Pursuant to Section 3.03 of the Town Charter, town general elections are held on the 2nd Tuesday in March.
 Two Council Members and the Mayor are elected in each odd-numbered year; and, three Council Members are elected in each even-numbered year.
 All elected officials serve a two year term.